Our Team

 Campaign Manager, Global Campaign for Equality in Family Law

 Born in Sri Lanka, Hyshyama grew up in Nepal and is now based in Colombo, Sri Lanka.
-She is a researcher and activist with over 14 years of experience working on women’s rights, primarily in the Global South.
+She is a researcher and activist with over 15 years of experience working on women’s rights, primarily in the Global South.
 With a passion for advocacy campaigns and movement-building focusing on family law reform, she previously led Musawah‘s global Campaign for Justice and international advocacy work.

-Hyshyama is inspired by grassroots and local women’s rights activists, who despite challenging socio-political contexts, continue to fight for systems change and edge their communities and countries towards justice.
+Hyshyama is inspired by grassroots and local women’s rights activists, who despite challenging socio-political contexts, continue to fight for systems change and push their communities and countries towards justice.
 One of her feminist icons Zainah Anwar said, “If there is no equality in the family, there can be no equality in society.”
 It’s a statement that drives her interest and passion for family law reform.

 Outside of work, she enjoys gardening, punch-needle embroidery, and chasing after her two dachshunds.